cburggie/CBD2/README.md

 ## Installation

-1) Copy the `Data` folder and all sub-folders and files to `C:\Program Files (x86)\Diablo II`.
+1) Copy the `Data` folder and all sub-folders and files to your Diablo II install path (eg. `C:\Program Files (x86)\Diablo II`).

 2) Make a copy of your Diablo II shortcut.
-Right click your new Diablo II shortcut and add the `-direct` and `-txt` switches the `target` field.
-It should now look like `"C:\Program Files (x86)\Diablo II\Diablo II.exe" -direct -txt`.
+In the shortcut properties add the `-direct` and `-txt` command line switches to the target property of the shortcut (eg. `"C:\Program Files (x86)\Diablo II\Diablo II.exe" -direct -txt`).

+3) This shortcut will now run the game with the mods active.
+Your old shortcut will run the game without mods.

 ## Mod Goals

-* improve drop rates of high-end runes and uniques so they are no longer astronomically small
+* improve drop rates of high-end gear and runes
 * allow access to Annihilus and Hellfire Torch
+* reduce the grind to level 99
 * improve ability to customize items with cube recipes

 ## Included Changes